wenleicao/wenleicao.github.io/_posts/2022-06-21-Custom_Python_Functions_Used_in_Exploratory_Data_Analysis.md

 <img src="/images/blog49/10selectK.PNG">

+You want 10 most important features.
+Here numeric features and categorical features need to be inputed and one-hot encoded to be able to use selectK feature function.
+Therefore you need put numeric and  categorical into different lists

-This gives some hints.
+The result gives some hints.
 Looks fare is important here too, sex is also important factors.

 I hope these functions could help you save some time and guide you do EDA in a systematic fashion.